mesadowski/Spotify-Chatbot/README.md

-# Spotify-Chatbot
- Chatbot that controls Spotify
+# Spotify-Chatbot - A chatbot that controls Spotify

 Intro
 Most of us have tried out ChatGPT or other Large Language Models (LLMs).
 They have an amazing ability to generate text based on a user's prompt.
 But can we use LLMs to actually control a real world "thing?"
 Or are they really just useful for generating text?